Workers’ compensation that protects you and your employee

 Most Nanny and Houserkeeper quotes are generated instantly.
 Once you fill out the online application, you’ll see your pricing right away.
 The next step is to submit your file for underwriting approval/coverage to be placed.
 A confirmation or formal quote proposal is typically provided the next business day if all underwriting items have been received.

-For Senior Caregivers, submit your quote request and application through the website, after payment authorization, our underwriting team will review the application and will email an approval and work with you to complete payment process.
+For Senior Caregivers, submit your quote request and application through the website, after payment authorization, Bhalu's underwriting team at RTSpecialty will review the application and will email an approval and work with you to complete payment process.
 This is typically provided the next business day if all underwriting items have been received.

 Does one workers’ comp policy cover all of my employees, or do I need 1 for each employee?